ericcornelissen/svgo-action/CONTRIBUTING.md

 - Create a new branch from the latest `main`.
 - Make your changes on the new branch.
 - Commit to the new branch and push the commit(s).
-- Open a Pull Request.
+- Open a Pull Request against `main`.

 ## Project Setup